home-assistant/home-assistant.io/source/_docs/configuration/events.markdown

 ## Event `event_mqtt_reloaded`

-Event `event_mqtt_reloaded` is fired when Manually configured Mqtt entities have been reloaded and entities thus might have changed.
+Event `event_mqtt_reloaded` is fired when Manually configured MQTT entities have been reloaded and entities thus might have changed.

 This event has no additional data.